 Osaka, located slightly west of the geographic center of the Japanese archipelago, is part of the Kansai region which covers a broad area including the neighboring cities of Kobe; an international port city, Kyoto; a city of academic pursuits and traditional culture, and Nara; a city of historical heritage.
 Osaka is the second smallest prefecture.
 However, it has a population of 8.8 million, or roughly 7% of the entire population, making it the third most populous prefecture after Tokyo and Kanagawa prefectures.

-There are 30,000 students at Kansai University consisting of 13 departments (Law, Letters, Economics, Commerce, Sociology, Policy Studies, Foreign Language Studies, Health and Well-being, Informatics, Safety Science, Engineering Science, Environmental and Urban Engineering, Chemistry, Materials and Bioengineering), 13 research divisions (Law, Letters, Economics, Commerce, Sociology, Informatics, Engineering Science, Foreign Language Education and Research, Psychology, Safety Science, East Asian Cultures, Governance, Health and Well-being), and 3 professional graduate schools (School of Law, School of Accounting, Graduate School of Professional Clinical Psychology).
+There are 30,000 students at Kansai University consisting of 13 departments (Law, Letters, Economics, Commerce, Sociology, Policy Studies, Foreign Language Studies, Health and Well-being, Informatics, Societal Safety Sciences, Engineering Science, Environmental and Urban Engineering, Chemistry, Materials and Bioengineering), 13 research divisions (Law, Letters, Economics, Commerce, Sociology, Informatics, Engineering Science, Foreign Language Education and Research, Psychology, Societal Safety Sciences, East Asian Cultures, Governance, Health and Well-being), and 3 professional graduate schools (School of Law, School of Accounting, Graduate School of Professional Clinical Psychology).

 Many international students are participating in these programs, and with the increasing number each year, the number of outstanding international alumni that have studied at our university is also growing steadily.
 1,127 international students came to the university in 2015.

 KUGF courses were launched in 2014.
 They offer a wide variety of specialist subjects, all taught in English, to accommodate the needs of inbound international students, outbound Japanese students, and those who have already studied abroad.
 There are various modules available at this time ranging from fields such as Japanese Culture, International Business, to Disaster Prevention.